MatildeDP/DDPG-and-PID-in-Lunar-Lander-Env/README.md

 * `pidididi.py`is the main functions for PID
 * `gym` and `irlc` contains functions and classes nessesary to run PID

-The PID inplementation is inspired by
+The PID inplementation is inspired by: https://gitlab.gbar.dtu.dk/02465material/02465students.git

+´gym´ and ´irlc´ is a copy of modules from https://gitlab.gbar.dtu.dk/02465material/02465students.git

-The DDPG inplementation is inspired by
+The DDPG inplementation is inspired by: https://github.com/philtabor/Youtube-Code-Repository/tree/master/ReinforcementLearning/PolicyGradient/DDPG/pytorch/lunar-lander